 The Size Scale property will scale all the three circle sizes at once.
 If you have Link Length to Size Scale checked, the length of the limb will scale up proportionally, too.
 This enables you to scale a limb along with the rest of a character.

-The Upper Split and Lower Split properties determine where the upper and lower parts of the limb are split, by a straight line, into different colors.
+The Upper Split and Lower Split properties determine where the upper and lower parts of a Taper limb are split, by a straight line, into different colors.
 The upper part uses the Upper Color and Middle Color, while the lower part uses the Middle Color and the Lower Color.
 The splits are a percentage of the length of each part, calculated from the centers of the controllers.

 There are also Upper Rounding and Lower Rounding properties which will curve the straight line of the split into faux-3D perspective.